realpython/python-guide/docs/scenarios/imaging.rst

 PIL has a reputation of not being very straightforward to install.
 Listed below are installation notes on various systems.

+Also, there's a fork named [Pillow](pypi.python.org/pypi/Pillow) which is easier to install.
+It has good setup instructions for all platforms.

 Installing on Linux
 ~~~~~~~~~~~~~~~~~~~